AdobeDocs/marketo.en/help/marketo/product-docs/administration/field-management/create-a-custom-field-in-marketo.md

     ![](assets/create-a-custom-field-in-marketo-4.png)

-1. Enter the Name as you want it to appear in Marketo.
-The API Name is automatically generated.
+1. Enter the [!UICONTROL Name] as you want it to appear in Marketo.
+The [!UICONTROL API Name] is automatically generated.
 You can tweak it, but it cannot be renamed once set.
-Click **Create** when done.
+Click **[!UICONTROL Create]** when done.

 >[!CAUTION]
 >